l3ony2k/are.na-blocks-new-tab/docs/GETTING_STARTED.md

 1. Open `chrome://extensions/`.
 2. Enable **Developer mode** (top-right toggle).
 3. Click **Load unpacked** and select the `extension/` directory in this repository.
 4. Open a new tab to verify the Are.na layout loads.
-Use the **Settings** button in the header to configure your sources.
+Use the **Settings** button in the footer to configure your sources.

 ### Firefox